TheNethOfMe/final-prelim-docs/trivia.md

   3) Don't Think Twice, It's All Right
   4) When the Ship Comes In

-  A UK court determined The Doors would have to pay royalties on their song "Hello, I Love You" for sounded too similar to which song by The Kinks?
+  A UK court determined The Doors would have to pay royalties on their song "Hello, I Love You" for sounding too similar to which song by The Kinks?
   1) All Day And All of the Night
   2) You Really Got Me
   3) Set Me Free